Death toll in southern Morocco floods rises to 32

 "We have lost everything, everything.
 Now our families will sleep in the cold," said a woman in the Errachidia region, where around 60 houses had been destroyed.

-"Their (the authorities') previous programs to restore our mud houses did not save us, our houses were just swept away" she told the 2M channel.
+"Their (the authorities') previous programmes to restore our mud houses did not save us, our houses were just swept away" she told the 2M channel.

 Of the 32 confirmed deaths, 24 occurred in the region of Guelmim, a desert town, the interior ministry said, adding that six people were still missing.